Montgomery Blair High School: Choral Music Department

 The Choral Music Department consists of Chorus, Show Choir, Chamber Choir (Honors), a Cabaret, and InToneNation, an a cappella group.

 General Music Department

 The General Music Department offers studies in music history, technology, business, composition, and theory.
 There are also courses offered in solo and ensemble techniques for piano and guitar playing.

 Visual Arts Department

 MBHS's Visual Arts Department offers studies in art & culture, ceramics & sculpture, digital art, photography, and studio art.

 Foreign Language Department

-The Foreign Language Department offers classes up to AP-level in Spanish, French, and Latin, and up to honors-level in Japanese and Arabic.
+The Foreign Language Department offers classes up to AP-level in Spanish and French, and up to honors-level in Japanese and Arabic.
 It has recently added American Sign Language (ASL), which offer classes up to ASL 3.

 Mathematics Department

 The Mathematics Department offers a variety of honors- and AP-level courses, including: Algebra 1, Geometry, Algebra II, Precalculus, Calculus, Statistics, and Business Mathematics.

 Science Department

 The Science Department contains sub-departments in the core sciences of Physics, Chemistry, Biology, and Earth Science.